Kamila-Vieira/Meninas_In_Tech/README.md

 # Meninas_In_Tech
-Curso de programação do Programa Meninas In Tech.
+Curso de tecnologia do Programa Meninas In Tech.